Miguel Louw and my butcher son: Suspect’s dad speaks as child’s body found near his home

 Ebrahim was arrested three days after Miguel was last seen.

-When he was detained‚ he was found in possession of Miguel’s original birth certificate and Miguel’s mother’s identity document.
+When he was detained‚ Ebrahim was found in possession of Miguel’s original birth certificate and Miguel’s mother’s identity document.

 CCTV footage showed Miguel at a KFC with Ebrahim‚ an acquaintance of the family for about two weeks‚ on the day of his disappearance.

-A body that is believed to be of missing nine-year-old Miguel Louw was found on Monday, September 3 2018.
+A body believed to be of missing nine-year-old Miguel Louw was found on Monday, September 3 2018.
 This is what we know so far about the case.